 - SituationalJudgementTest allows you to try real psychometric tests developed by ex-SHL consultants.
 You can also get personalised reports and prepare for a test.

 - Online UK Test for Psychometric Assessment is a perfect place for everyone who are applying for jobs in the financial sector, medical, engineering, retail etc. Online UK Test is also the perfect place for everyone if you are applying for British citizenship.

-Just a bit of a disclaimer: I have not personally reviewed any of these third party websites and I am not responsible for them or their content or availability.
-I do not endorse or make any representations about them, or any material found there, or any results you may get from using them.
-This list is simply for information purposes only.
-Good luck with your test!
+Disclaimer: The author did not personally reviewed any of these third party websites and is not responsible for them or their content or availability.
+Psychreg does not endorse or make any representations about them, or any material found there, or any results you may get from using them.
+The above list is simply for information purposes only.

-Dennis Relojo is the Founder of Psychreg and is the Editor-in-Chief of Psychreg Journal of Psychology.
-He also serves as an editorial board member for a number of peer-reviewed journals.
-Dennis holds a master’s degree in Psychology from the University of Hertfordshire.
-His research interests include educational psychology and special education.
+Dennis Relojo is a blog psychologist and is the founder of Psychreg, and is the Editor-in-Chief of Psychreg Journal of Psychology.
+He also serves as editorial board member for a number of peer-reviewed journals, and is a Commissioning Editor for the International Society of Critical Health Psychology.
+A Graduate Member of the British Psychological Society, Dennis holds a master’s degree in Psychology from the University of Hertfordshire and his research interest lies in the broad area of applied psychology.
 You can connect with him through Twitter @DennisRelojo and his website.